 In the Alpine region, married and single women tie the apron bow to the right and left respectively, because in the German speaking area people wear their wedding bands on the right ring finger.
 Women pin a charivari (chain with coins) on their apron, while men button the charivari with the hosentürle (meaning literally trousers’ door, but actually it is a double fly) of their pants.

-Men and women wear a felt hat with the Alpine Tracht for Sunday’s Best.
+All genders wear a felt hat with the Alpine Tracht for Sunday’s Best.
 The finishing touch of the men’s bunad is a wool felt boater style hat.
 Some regional Norwegian costumes have a hat piece that has its roots in the bonnet style.
 More on the history of hats.
 It looks similar to Dutch headpieces, but without the iconic curve.
 More on Dutch Traditional Clothes.

 Photos of me: G. Kramm